What is the New Apostolic Reformation?

 Disclaimer

-Don’t bother commenting or emailing me about how I’m just wrong.
+What matters is what the Bible teaches, and whether those who preach and teach in Jesus’ name are teaching falsely.
+Don’t comment or email to tell me that I’m “just wrong.”
 It’s a waste of your time and mine.
 If you have something to say, include Scripture.
 I am far from perfect, and I can be wrong… so I don’t do any of this lightly, and I’m open to correction.

 Don’t bother telling me how this person or that person helped you.
 It’s a waste of your time and mine.
 Nobody teaches lies and falsehoods all the time.
 In researching these topics, I’ve heard a LOT that I appreciated, and have been inspired by even those who are otherwise far from the truth.
-The number of times someone is right is irrelevant to the question of whether they also teach false things.
+The number of times someone is right is irrelevant to the question of whether they also teach lies.
 We should appreciate anyone who teaches us the truth, but that doesn’t mean we should uncritically follow them when we see significant problems in their lives, in their ministries, and in their teaching.
 Neither your opinion nor mine matter here.
-What matters is what the Bible teaches, and whether those who preach and teach in Jesus’ name are teaching falsely.

 If you can provide evidence that one of these people has recanted their false teaching, please let me know.
 I would love to amend their article to show that they have changed what they teach.